aipengineer/awesome-opensource-ai-engineering/libraries/dspy.md

 5️⃣ Productivity - Greatly speeds up iteration and innovation with foundation model pipelines.

-In summary, DSPy enables AI engineers to build reliable, scalable programs on top of LLMs and retrieval in a fraction of the time.
-By automating prompt optimization, it massively multiplies an engineer's leverage and impact when developing conversational AI systems.
+In summary, DSPy greatly accelerates the process of constructing dependable, scalable software using large language models and retrieval methods.
+Automating the refinement of prompts substantially increases the efficiency and influence of AI engineers working on conversational artificial intelligence platforms.

 ## 📊 DSPy Stats
 * 👷🏽‍♀️ Builders: Sri Vardhamanan A, Omar Khattab, Manish Shetty, Shangyin Tan